 Enter local SEO.

-SEO practice is what allows you to target users in your service area through local search results, rather than everyone who tries to find your products or services.
+Local SEO tactics are what allows you to target users in your service area through local search results, rather than everyone who tries to find your products or services.

 In addition to targeting keywords that have location terms attached, local businesses also need to find relevant directories and implement other techniques to improve their chances of appearing on the first page of search engines.